The Commons Register is a definitive map of Common Land registered in Somerset. The Register is open for public inspection during office hours.

 Members of the public, solicitors and conveyancers can apply to view the commons register.

 If you are a member of the public and would like to view the commons register, you can make a provisional appointment online or you can call us.
 Please give us at least 24 hours’ notice.

-If you are a solicitor or licensed conveyancer and wish to submit a common land or village green search, please submit the CON 29O form to the relevant District Council accompanied by 2 copies of the plan.
+If you are a solicitor or licensed conveyancer and wish to submit a common land or village green search, please submit the CON 29O form, accompanied by 2 copies of the plan.

 After you have submitted your request, we will contact you to confirm your appointment.

 There is no charge to view the commons register.

 The commons register is kept at County Hall, Taunton, Somerset, and you can book an appointment for Monday to Friday, 9am to 4pm.
 We are closed at weekends.